Lawrence Roehm

-Early years
+Early life

 Roehm was the son of Charles M. Roehm, one of the leaders in Detroit's growing automobile industry in the early 20th century.
 He grew up in Detroit, Michigan, and attended Detroit Central High School.
 He played football in high school, but his athletic career was hampered by injuries.
 As a sophomore, Roehm injured his ankle in an early practice session and was unable to play during the 1909 football season.
 As a junior in 1910, Roehm was the starting fullback for Detroit Central and led the team to a state championship.
 As a senior in 1911, he was considered "a sure candidate for all-city honors," but he suffered a broken cheek bone early in the third game of the season against Saginaw-Eastern and was unable to play for the remainder of the season.

 Despite the injuries, Roehm won a reputation as one of Detroit's top football prospects.
 In December 1911, the Detroit Free Press published a feature story on Roehm, describing him as the "Thinking Type" – "one of the type of athletes who make a study of the fall pastime and who get into every play thinkingly, apparently knowing just what to do to advance the ball or to stop an opponent's play."
 The article also referred to Roehm as "160 pounds of undaunted courage and as strong as a young bull," and further: "A more 'peppery' player than Roehm would be hard to imagine.
 He fairly imbued the team with that 'do-or-die spirit.'"